edgarjvalen/azure-incident-response/README.md

 This incident is classified as a potential privilege escalation incident according to the NIST 800-61 framework.
 The severity of the incident will depend on the level of access obtained by the user and the sensitivity of the information accessed.

-## Incident ID: 101 - Brute Force ATTEMPT - Linux Syslog
+## Incident ID: 82 - Brute Force ATTEMPT - Linux Syslog

 **Incident Summary**

-On May 15, 2023, at 17:55:12 UTC, Azure Sentinel detected a brute force attack attempt on a Linux system with IP address 114.132.168.163.
+On January 6, 2023, at 20:55:35 UTC, Azure Sentinel detected a brute force attack attempt on a Linux system with IP address 61.177.172.160.
 This IP address has been involved in several incidents, triggering multiple alerts.

 **Impact Assessment**